arachne-framework/architecture/adr-003-config-implementation.md

-To the extent that the configuration schema expresses and communicates the "categories of being" or "possibility space" of an application, it is a formal[Ontology](https://en.wikipedia.org/wiki/Ontology).
+To the extent that the configuration schema expresses and communicates the "categories of being" or "possibility space" of an application, it is a formal [Ontology](https://en.wikipedia.org/wiki/Ontology).
 This is a desirable characteristic, and to the degree that it is practical to do so, it will be useful to learn from or re-use existing work around formal ontological systems.